vymphan/graphics-pipeline/README.md

         Usage: ./pipeline [--width pixels] [--height pixels] [--screenshot path/to/save.png] [path/to/scene.json]

-* Here are the JSON
+* Check your work with the [autograder](https://github.com/yig/graphics101-pipeline-autograder).

-scene files that will verify your output.
+* Here are the JSON scene files that will verify your output.
 Save screenshots by pressing the `s` key or by passing `--screenshot output.png` to the executable.
 Save a screenshot for each of the JSON scenes into an output subdirectory `screenshots`.